 VS: Most spinal surgeries are directed towards two major problems in the spine, namely neural compression and spinal instability/deformity.
 The principles of surgeries are neural decompression and spinal stabilization respectively.
 These goals can be achieved using open/minimally invasive spine surgery techniques.
 However, following the neural decompression or Discectomy, the normal spinal mobility can be preserved using Artificial Disc Replacements in the neck and Interspinous Process Spacers or Posterior Dynamic Stabilization Devices in the low back.

 VS: Manipal Spine Care Centre is a COMPREHENSIVE unit consisting of dedicated fellowship trained Spine Surgeons, Pain Physicians, Interventional Radiologists, Physiotherapists, Rehabilitation Specialists, Neuropsychologists, and support staff.
-We aim to treat patients suffering with spinal problems with a holistic approach incorporating protocols and ethics.
+We aim to treat patients suffering from spinal problems with a holistic approach incorporating protocols and ethics.
 We have the state of the art pre-, intra- and post-operative care facilities and infrastructure so that the patient gets the best of care with a personal touch.
 We have been training surgeons with 2-year National Board of Examinations fellowship in Spine surgery as well as a one-year structured fellowship programme accredited by the Manipal University.
-We are academically oriented unit with evidence based approach in the management of spinal problems.
+We are an academically-oriented unit with an evidence-based approach in the management of spinal problems.
 At MSCC, we see around 12500 out-patients and perform about 1000 spinal surgeries in a year.

 HOD & Consultant – Spine Surgery, Spine Care